devcybiko/gregsmithwiki/content/classnotes/ur-rich-data-pt-10-14-2019-u-c/gitsetup.md

 5. Clone your GitHub repository by copying the saved URL from the previous section
  - `git clone https://github.com/devcybiko/WebDevClass`

-## Clone the GitLab Repository
+### Clone the GitLab Repository

 1. Go to [GitLab.com](https://richmond.bootcampcontent.com/Richmond-Boot-Camp/UR-RICH-DATA-PT-10-2019-U-C)
 2. Sign in (you should already have a login account.
 If not contact Admin via Slack)
 3. Click on the 'Copy' button to get the full URL for the GitLab Repository.

-### Clone your GitLab repository

-1. Open your Terminal command window
+4. Open your Terminal command window
 2. Type `cd` (and hit enter) to go to your home directory
 3. CD into the 'git' folder: `cd git`
 4. Clone your GitLab repository by copying the saved URL from the previous section